 I came to the place in my life that I could no longer run from the pain.
 My life was a mess and I needed help.
-I had stuffed all my pain and hurt deep inside from the wounds from others and wounds that were self inflicted.
+I had stuffed all my pain and hurt deep inside from the wounds from others and wounds that were self-inflicted.
 So I turned to a counselor to help me out of my prison.

 I was dealing with abandonment issues from both my mother and my father.
-I had been abused from early childhood all the way through my adult life.
-Three different men molested me from age 6 to ll.
+I had been abused from early childhood through my adult life.
+Three different men molested me from age 6 till 11.
 One of the men did it more than 20 times.
 I was date raped twice when I was a teenager.
-I was physically abused from my father and a couple of times in my first marriage.
+I was physically abused by my father and a couple of times in my first marriage.
 And I dealt with emotional abuse from my father, my first husband, and in my marriage with Jack.
 Read more

 The challenges we face in life are tough sometimes.
 Challenges with our health, our job, our children, or our marriage are the type of challenges almost everyone will have to deal with at one point or another.
-But in every challenge we face we have to make a conscious decision.
+But in every challenge, we face we have to make a conscious decision.
 Will we choose to let the situation make us better, or will we let it make us bitter?

 I’ve seen the importance of this choice time after time.
 Not only in my own life, but also in the lives of many others.
 And every time a person allows themselves to become bitter there is always a severe price that comes with making the wrong choice.
 Let me share a few examples.
 Read more